Are you looking into the most common and basic techniques on how to edit real estate photos?

 • Even the color settings of the camera can affect the natural colors of the home

-Fortunately, through editing, you can restore the original color of the areas with color cast using 2 simple techniques.
-These techniques neutralize and remove the unwanted tint that masks the actual colors.
+Fortunately, through editing, you can restore the original color of the areas with color cast using some simple techniques.
+These techniques will neutralize and remove the unwanted tint that masks the actual colors.

 To learn more, check out our video tutorial on how to easily remove color cast from real estate images in Photoshop:

-5. Enhance the Photo With a Sky Replacement
+5. Enhancing Your Photo With a Sky Replacement

 Undeniably, colors come alive on bright, sunny days.
 On the other hand, gloomy and overcast skies can make your real estate photography look dull.